daveism/ncgis-talk-2017-resources/GitHub_step4.md

 # Step 4: Rename the "repository"

-After [step 3](GitHub_step3.md) is complete we will rename the generic repository name to better describe our project.
+After [step 3](GitHub_step3.md) is complete, we will rename the repository.
+The new name should do a better job describing the subject.

 **On GitHub in the forked repository go to settings**